-SAS - responsible for:
+ATL - responsible for:

-- Ensuring that during aerodrome serviceability inspections, visual inspections of the OLS are carried out for the purpose of early detection of any new obstacles. - Ensuring that arrangements are made for NOTAM action in respect of temporary obstacles infringing the OLS. - Monitoring the location and height of any obstacle that infringes the OLS and which may be a threat to the safety of aircraft operations, and to report such infringements to CASA and the MAO as appropriate. - Ensuring that the Airport OLS plan and associated plans are kept up to date.

-Ensuring that a system is in place for the provision of advice to Airservices Australia - AIS Section for the purpose of amending published information relating to the presence of obstacles (in accordance with Part 2 Section 3 of this manual).
+- Ensuring that during aerodrome serviceability inspections, visual inspections of the OLS are carried out for the purpose of early detection of any new obstacles. - Ensuring that arrangements are made for NOTAM action in respect of temporary obstacles infringing the OLS. - Monitoring the location and height of any obstacle that infringes the OLS and which may be a threat to the safety of aircraft operations, and to report such infringements to CASA and the MAO as appropriate. - Ensuring that the Airport OLS plan and associated plans are kept up to date. - Ensuring that a system is in place for the provision of advice to Airservices Australia AIS Section for the purpose of amending published information relating to the presence of obstacles (in accordance with Part 2 Section 3 of this manual).

-- Monitoring daily the OLS and reporting to SAS any newly detected obstacles which may be penetrating the OLS. - Monitoring of the obstacle lighting.
+- Monitoring daily the OLS and reporting to ATL any newly detected obstacles which may be penetrating the OLS. - Monitoring of the obstacle lighting.

-The contact details for the General Manager, MAO, SAS, ASO, CASA officers, Airservices Australia procedure design section and the nominated Airport Consultants are found in the Telephone Contact List at the beginning 2 of this manual.
+The contact details for the Head of Aviation, MAO, ATL, ASO, CASA officers, Airservices Australia procedure design section and the nominated Airport Consultants are found in the Telephone Contact List at the beginning of this Manual.

-ANNEX A

-MACKAY AIRPORT - OLS DRAWING
+ANNEX F - MACKAY AIRPORT - OLS DRAWINGS

-RUNWAY 14/32 OLS - 150M STRIP
+01 - RUNWAY 14/32 OLS - 150M STRIP

 For quality control purposes, this document is only valid on the day it is printed.
 Official versions are stored on the intranet.
-This copy was last saved: 24/11/2016, last printed: 24/11/2016 9000MKY\MackayAirportAirportOperationsManualV6\EffectiveDate\24/11/2016\ReviewDate\24/11/2017

-RUNWAY 14/32 OLS - 300M STRIP
+02 - RUNWAY 14/32 OLS - 300M STRIP

 For quality control purposes, this document is only valid on the day it is printed.
 Official versions are stored on the intranet.
-This copy was last saved: 24/11/2016, last printed: 24/11/2016 9000MKY\MackayAirportAirportOperationsManualV6\EffectiveDate\24/11/2016\ReviewDate\24/11/2017

-ANNEX B

-PROCEDURE DESIGN DRAWINGS (PANSOPS) - AIRSERVICES AUSTRALIA
+ANNEX G - PROCEDURE DESIGN DRAWINGS (PANS-OPS) - AIRSERVICES AUSTRALIA